 The January 2017 death of regime stalwart Ayatollah Ali Akbar Hashemi-Rafsanjani removes from contention the one potential successor who could legitimately have claimed to have been a constant presence at Ayatollah Khomeini's side in the 1979 revolution.
 However, Rafsanjani's death, and the evident strong political support for his protege, President Hassan Rouhani, could elevate Rouhani himself as a possible successor to Khamene'i.
 Rafsanjani was not only the key mentor of Rouhani, but he also was a longtime key regime strategist, a Khomeini disciple, and an advocate of a "grand bargain" to resolve all outstanding issues with United States-a concept that Rouhani has advocated as in Iran's interests.
 Rafsanjani was Majles speaker during 1981-1989 and president 1989-1997, and his family owns a large share of Iran's total pistachio production, which enabled him to patronize many key Iranian players.
-Rafsanjani's ouster as Assembly of Experts chairman in 2011 was widely attributed to his tacit support of popular opposition to Ahmadinejad's 2009 reelection and to the political activities of his children.
-His daughter, Faizah, was jailed in September 2012 for participating in the 2009 protests, and five other family members were arrested in 2009 and 2010 on similar charges.
-That perception undoubtedly contributed to the COG denying his candidacy in the 2013 presidential elections.
+Rafsanjani's ouster as Assembly of Experts chairman in 2011 and the denial of his candidacy in the 2013 presidential elections were widely attributed to his tacit support of popular opposition to Ahmadinejad's 2009 reelection and to the political activities of his children.